Scheduling Your First Test Stream

 Ending the Test Stream

-Unless you extended the end time during the stream creation, the test stream is scheduled to last for 30 minutes.
-Once it reaches the stop time, it automatically stops the YouTube live, tear down the stream infra and move the stream event to “Past Streams”.
+Unless you extended the end time during the stream creation, the test stream is scheduled to last for 45 minutes.
+Once it reaches the stop time, it automatically stops the YouTube Live on your connected channel, tears down the stream infrastructure, and moves the stream event to “Past Streams”.

 You can always use the “End Stream” button if you want to end a stream event before the schedule end time.